blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/01_a_drunk_on_the_streets.md

 "What's going on here?" said the first Arbites.
 Her voice denoted her as a woman, though it was hard to distinguish through her uniform's breastplate and black visor.
 She had drawn her baton, and was followed by another, taller figure, holding a riot gun.

 "Just doing your job, agent."
 Erika replied, hands still up.
 "I am Erika of House Belcroft.
 This man was spewing heresy and instilling disorder." _and worse than that, he was in my way_.
 TODO maybe this is too much.
-Erika lowered her head, directing the agent's eyes towards the house insignia etched on the breastpocket of her military coat.
+Erika lowered her head, directing the agent's eyes towards the house insignia etched on the breastpocket of her shirt.
 "May I show you my identification?"

-The agent nodded
+The agent nodded, and Erika handed the guard her ID card.

+"Major Belcroft, Decoratian 25th infantry."
+Read the officer.
+She handed the documents to her partner.
+"Check the records, Igor".
+She turned back to Erika, "We're going to need you to come with us, for questioning."

+"I don't think so, officer."
+Said Erika, lowering her hands.
+"I'm expected at House Belcroft this evening."